Domestic terms and conditions

 10.1 You agree to give us, our agents, the gas transporter and the network operator (whichever applies) safe access to your property and the meter in the following circumstances:

-- At all reasonable times for any reason that relates to your gas or electricity supply or the meter in order to enforce our rights and carry out our obligations under the contract; and
+- At all reasonable times for any reason that relates to your gas or electricity supply or the meter in order to enforce our rights and carry out our obligations under your contract; and

 - At any time in an emergency.